lifewatch/eva/EVA_demo/readme.md

 #### EVA: AQ Changes
 - AQ7: Records with density 0 where considered as an observation in the old code, contributing to the count of features in the subzone (score 5 instead of 0).
 In the new code, species observation with density 0 will be singed 0 score.
+- AQ10: same as AQ7
+- AQ12: same as AQ7 and AQ10
+- All AQ's: incorrect handling of NA, observation with value NA would result in 0, while it should result in NA.
+In the original script it was not anticipated that there would be NA records, these where considered to be just not included in the dataset.

 #### EVA: total score changes